bitrise-io/devcenter/_articles/webhooks/trigger-map.md

 Now that you have a [webhook registered](/webhooks/), the next step is to define when to build what.

-When you register a webhook for an event or for multiple events (for example for `Code Push` and for `Pull Request` events), your source code hosting service will call the webhook every time the related event happens.
+When you register a webhook for an event or for multiple events (for example, for `Code Push` and for `Pull Request` events), your source code hosting service will call the webhook every time the related event happens.